tomdyson/wagtail-netlify/README.md

 *or*

 To deploy changes manually, use `./manage.py netlify`.
+To generate redirects without deploying, use the `-n` or `--no-deploy` flag: `./manage.py netlify --no-deploy`

 ## Settings